jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 title: About the Committee
 ---

 Here is a current list of the members of the Committee to Stop a Bad Cure.
-Including me, we have 29 members.
-The most recent additions were **Edward "Gomer" Moody** and **Joe MacCracken**.
-Both joined on Saturday, Oct.
+Including me, we have 30 members.
+The most recent additions were **Clinton Adams,** **Edward "Gomer" Moody** and **Joe MacCracken**.
+All three joined on Saturday, Oct.
 5.

+Clinton is a lawyer and a civic and political activist.
+He is the attorney for the political group Freedom Inc., whose board of directors recently voted to oppose the proposed sales-tax increase.
+Clinton is a Freedom board member.

 Ed is the former owner of the Gomer's liquor store chain.
 He ran unsuccessfully for KC mayor at least once.

 Joe is a former bar owner, actor and plumbing supply salesman.
 He now works as a handyman and does a lot of work for Minsky's, Osteria Il Centro and Eggcetera, a cluster of restaurants at 51st and Main.

+Welcome aboard, gentlemen!

-All members of the committee are Jackson County residents.
+(All members of the committee are Jackson County residents.)

+- **Clinton Adams**, Kansas City
 - **Joe Arthur**, Lee’s Summit
 - **Richard Arthur**, Lee’s Summit
 - **Martha Becker**,Kansas City